openjdk/amber-docs/eg-drafts/reconstruction-records-and-classes.md

 Making the parameter and binding names of constructors and deconstructors significant was needed for this feature (and, as it turns out, for a number of other desirable features too.)
 We surely can't just say "from today on, they are significant", but we can give people an opt-in to significant names.
-We'll use the modifier `__byname` on a constructor or deconstructor to indicate that names are significant.
+For purposes of exposition within this document, we'll use the modifier `__byname` on a constructor or deconstructor to indicate that names are significant.